 When restoring historical wooden constructions in line with accepted conservation practices European Heritage Volunteers is concerned with slow, careful repairs using suitable materials and considers carefully the original structures even when this entails more work.
 For example, historic timber joints are preferred over the use of metal connecting elements and the works are carried out with great care down to the smallest details so that a repaired roof construction loses none of its original constructive and aesthetic quality.

-In 2016, European Heritage Volunteers organised two projects dealing with “Traditional Carpentry Techniques”:
+In 2018, European Heritage Volunteers will organise several projects dealing with “Traditional Carpentry Techniques”.

 The first project will take place at Lohra Castle, Thuringia, one of the largest castles of Middle Germany with more than 1,000 years history.
 The ensemble consists of almost twenty buildings from the 11th to the 20th centuries, among them one of the very rare Romanesque double chapels.